muhammads97/Chla-algorithms/README.md

 - [--sensor]: see the list of available sensors below.
 - [--algorithm]: see the list of available algorithms below.
-- [--csv_path]: path to csv file containing the input rrs and optionally Chla. rrs columns' headers should be in the format: Rrs_<wavelength> and the sensors' rrs bands should all be available as described in the sensor rrs values below.
+- [--csv_path]: path to csv file containing the input rrs and optionally Chla. rrs columns' headers should be in the format: Rrs_'wavelength' and the sensors' rrs bands should all be available as described in the sensor rrs values below.
 Chla should be provided if the the --evaluate option is present.
 - [--evaluate]: this argument is optional, if set, Chla column must be within the csv.

 - [--figure]: optional: in case of evaluate it will plot a scatterplot